maisiesadler/maisiesadler.github.io/_posts/2021-11-04-distributed-systems.md

 Chaos Engineering is the practice of running experiments to uncover systemic weakness.

+We can define the expected behaviour of our system under normal conditions, for example, "We expect 99% availability while processing 200 orders per second".
-Start by creating a hypothesis about the system behaviour during real-world events and aim to either prove the theory or learn something new.
+And then hypothesis about the system behaviour during real-world events and aim to either prove the theory or learn something new.
 Have a rollback plan in place and revert once you have learned something.

 Choose experiments based on real-world events and incidents.